MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndiswwan/ns-ndiswwan-_ndis_wwan_set_mpdp_state.md

 ## -description

-The **NDIS_WWAN_SET_MPDP_STATE** structure contains data for an [OID_WWAN_MPDP](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-wwan-mpdp) set request.
+The **NDIS_WWAN_SET_MPDP_STATE** structure contains information for a miniport driver to perform an operation on a multiple Packet Data Protocol (MPDP) interface/NetAdapter object.

 ## -struct-fields

 ### -field Header

 The header with type, revision, and size information about the **NDIS_WWAN_SET_MPDP_STATE** structure.
-The MBB Service sets the header with the values that are shown in the following table when it sends the data structure to the miniport driver for *set* operations.
+The MB Service sets the header with the values that are shown in the following table when it sends the data structure to the miniport driver for *set* operations.
 Miniport drivers must set the header with the same values when they send the data structure to the MBB service.

 | Header submember | Value |
 | --- | --- |